rks101/eglinux/README.md

 Use the `ps` command with options -aef or -aux and grep for user or other strings.

-ps -aux shows the USER running the process, the PID of the process, the %CPU used, the %MEM used, the status of the process, the timestamp of starting the process, and the command used to start the process.
+ps -aef shows the USER running the process, the PID of the process, the parent process ID, the timestamp of starting the process, and the command used to start the process.

 ```
 ps
 ps -aef
-ps -aux
-ps -aux | grep $USER
+ps -aef | grep $USER
 ```

 Take a closer look at the ps output, notice the process ID (PID) and parent process ID (PPID).